ferreiro/website/README.md

 ### Version 3.5 (December 2018)

 * Fully refactor the codebase to use a Ducks pattern.
 Instead of controllers.js, routes.js, you'll find one folder per functionality.
-Also, there were some refactors from the web server to the API.
+Also, there were some refactors from the webserver to the API.

-* Revamp completely sections headers and the following sections: home, about and talks.
+* Revamp completely sections headers and the following sections: home, about, and talks.
 * Now the blog has a sidebar with useful links, extra information.
 * Added new biography.